Glenda Silvey, Managing Partner

 Kate was born and grew up in Tulsa, where she attended Tulsa Public Schools and participated in many arts programs and organizations, initiating a life-long interest in the visual and performing arts.
 A graduate of Tulsa’s Booker T. Washington High School, she holds a B.A. in Arts Administration from The University of Tulsa.
 Following her college graduation, she spent a semester abroad in Paris, where she completed the French Language Certificate from the University of Paris-Sorbonne.

-She is a member of the board for Young People of the Next Generation, and was a founding member of the board for The Pencil Box in Tulsa, a past member of the leadership team for Tulsa’s Young Professionals, and supports a number of organizations including Youth Services of Tulsa, Gilcrease and Philbrook Museums, Public Radio Tulsa, FabLab, and the National Parks Service.
+She is a member of the board for Young People of the Next Generation and the TYPros Foundation, and serves on the Fundraising Committee for the Tulsa Garden Center.
+She was a founding member of the board for The Pencil Box in Tulsa, a past member of the leadership team for Tulsa’s Young Professionals, and supports a number of organizations including Youth Services of Tulsa, Gilcrease Museum, Public Radio Tulsa, FabLab, and the National Parks Service.

 Kate is a Member of the International Society of Appraisers, having successfully completed required coursework and examinations in the ISA Core Course in Appraisal Studies and Uniform Standards of Professional Appraisal Practice (USPAP).
 She also enjoys expanding her knowledge of antiques and collectibles through books, online resources, and attending other estate sales, antique markets, flea markets, and galleries.

 She and her husband, Ely Bates, enjoy travel, cooking and entertaining, and spending time with friends and family, which includes cats Billy Joel and Leon Russell, and dog, Charley.